angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ### Re-providing a service at different levels

-You can re-register a provider for a particular dependency token at multiple levels of the injector tree.
-You don't *have* to re-register providers.
-You shouldn't do so unless you have a good reason.
+You can re-register a provider for a particular dependency token at multiple levels of the injector tree. but you shouldn't do so unless you have a good reason.
-But you *can*.

 As the resolution logic works upwards, the first provider encountered wins.
 Thus, a provider in an intermediate injector intercepts a request for a service from something lower in the tree.
-It effectively "reconfigures" and "shadows" a provider at a higher level in the tree.
+It effectively shadows a provider at a higher level in the tree.

 If you only specify providers at the top level (typically the root `AppComponent`), the tree of injectors appears to be flat.
-All requests bubble up to the root injector that you configured with the `bootstrap` method.
+All requests bubble up to the root injector that you configured with the [runApp()][] method.

 ## Component injectors